LaunchCodeEducation/lchs/src/chapters/css/css-locations.rst

 blue, while an internal rule sets the color to red, which one wins?
 To deal with cases like this, browsers follow a specific order when applying styles.

 #.
 Inline CSS receives the highest importance.
-It overrules any other styling
+It overrules any other styling.
-   code.
 #.
 Internal CSS comes next in importance.
 #.
 External CSS receives the lowest level of importance.